iamkroot/trakt-scrobbler/README.md

 Simple python project to automatically scrobble media information to [Trakt.tv](https://trakt.tv).
 Fully pluggable, which enables taking data from multiple players at the *same* time.

 ## Features
 + Uses [guessit](https://github.com/guessit-io/guessit) to extract media information from its file path.
+For cases when it misidentifies the files, you can specify a regex to manually extract the necessary details.
 + Scrobbling is independent of the player(s) where the media is played.
 Support for new players can thus be easily added.
 + Currently has support for:
 	+ [VLC](https://www.videolan.org/vlc/) (via web interface)